 - Dungeon Crawling: Akko, her friends, Sucy and Lotte, and Diana, the resident Alpha Bitch, go into a dungeon as a test at Luna Nova.
 The students have to traverse a series of dungeons while collecting rare treasures and dealing with monsters, they even fight a dragon.

 - The film is a bit different in tone compared to later entries.
 While it's still lighthearted and comedic at its core, there are some pretty dark and even occassionally gruesome moments (such as the confrontation with the Minotaur) and it has a generally more adventurous tone compared to The Enchanted Parade and the TV series, which, while not without their share of darker and adventurous moments (especially the TV series), are more lighthearted and laidback by comparison.

-- Many of the themes that would define the franchise later on, such as the importance of hard work and passion, the relationship between the mundane and supernatural and the relationship between tradition and progress are completely absent here.
+- Many of the core themes that would define the franchise later on, such as the importance of hard work, and the relationship between tradition and progress are entirely absent here.

 - On top of being more of an Alpha Bitch in general, Diana can lean towards being a bit physically aggressive towards Akko at times, as she knocks her back by flicking her nose during their first confrontation and physically hits her helmet when she meets her again after the dragon escapes.
-This aspect of her character would be removed entirely come the sequel.
+This aspect of her character would be removed entirely come The Enchanted Parade.

 - Energy Absorption: Dragons get bigger and stronger the more magic is used on them.
 A rather small one is freed in a dungeon about halfway through, and becomes the main conflict of the story very soon after.

 - Family-Unfriendly Death: For a few seconds, the minotaur is actually seen melting and the bones seem to be popping out.
 Then it turns into a puddle of blood that melts the floor.